 These vegan pecan cookies are thick and chewy with crispy edges.
 They’re chocolaty and sweet with the right hit of saltiness too.
 These gluten-free, vegan cookies are perfect for a nutritious dessert or after-school treat.

 Ingredients and substitutions

 This recipe calls for toasted pecans.
 I love the slightly sweet, nutty flavor and crunchy texture that the pecans give these cookies.
 If you don’t have pecans you can substitute any other type of nut you prefer.
 Or you can make a school-safe, nut-free version of these cookies using sunflower or pumpkin seeds instead of pecans (and sunflower or pumpkin seed butter instead of almond butter).

-I used maple syrup to sweeten these cookies.
+I used maple syrup to sweeten these vegan pecan cookies.
 Maple syrup adds a relatively neutral sweetness that doesn’t overpower the flavor of the pecans so it’s perfect for this recipe.

 Almond butter gives these maple pecan cookies a satisfying, chewy texture.
 You can substitute any other nut or seed butter you prefer.
 Just be sure that it doesn’t contain any added sugar or salt.